List of Double the Fist episodes: Episode 2: Extreme Makeover

 Steve challenges the Fist team to improve the lifestyles of some weak viewers.
 Womp is assigned a kid, Rod is assigned an old lady, and Mephisto is assigned a mediocre magician.
-To test the fistworthiness of the subjects at the end, they will have to get on a luge and do a jump over a ramp.
+To test the fist-worthiness of the subjects at the end, they will have to get on a luge and do a jump over a ramp.
 The jumps of the kid and old lady end disastrously.
 The magician decides he will do his jump in a bag (tied up), in a locker on wheels that is chained and padlocked, which is on fire; this also ends in disaster as the fire warps the metal and is unable to roll (as told by Mephisto).
 The magician burns to death, but wins as he put himself in mortal danger (i.e., a position where he couldn't get out of).
 This episode includes Mephisto's thoughts on vegetarians and Rod teaching his elderly lady a very painful way to drink tea.
 First aired 28 May 2004.